 Capital, Volume 3

-1906 translation: “Large landed property … creates conditions which cause an irreparable break in the coherence of social interchange prescribed by the natural laws of life.”
+1909 translation: ““In this way it creates conditions, which cause an incurable break in the interconnections of the social circulation of matter prescribed by the natural laws of life.”

 1981 translation: “Large landed property … produces conditions that provoke an irreparable rift in the interdependent process of social metabolism, a metabolism prescribed by the natural laws of life itself.”